nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ### 4.1.3 Design considerations

-Aspect: What is the add command format
+Aspect: What is the format of add command

 Alternative 1 (current choice): Both `Add to Semester` and `Add to Available` use `add` command word.